skozubek/RacerSimulator/README.md

 paste and run:

 ORIGIN_ALLOWED=http://localhost:3000
+./bin/server_linux

-./bin/server_linux # if you are on another platform, there are binaries for each First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
+# if you are on another platform, there are binaries for each

+Run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000.